srinidh-007/Dijkstras-Algorithm/README.txt

 Where cityname is a string and distance is an integer.

-To change the output city routes use edit the “citypairs.txt” file.
+To change the output city routes use edit the â€œcitypairs.txtâ€ file.
-Make sure that the city names used are also within the “ukcities.txt” file.
+Make sure that the city names used are also within the â€œukcities.txtâ€ file.
 Each city must be separated with a tab and each line terminated with a carriage return and line feed characters.

-For checking input files it is recommended that Notepad++ is used and the setting “Show all Characters” selected so as to checkthe input file matches the required formatting.
+For checking input files it is recommended that Notepad++ is used and the setting â€œShow all Charactersâ€ selected so as to check the input file matches the required formatting.

 Once the both files are setup, open and run the exe file.
-The output will then be saved to “output.txt” and can be viewed in any text editor.
+The output will then be saved to â€œoutput.txtâ€ and can be viewed in any text editor.